hmdsefi/gowl/README.md

 #### Kill process

 One of the most remarkable features of Gowl is the ability to control the process after registered it into the pool.
-You can kill a process before any worker runs it.
+You can kill a process before any worker runs it, this also works after the job have started if it consideres the context cancellation.
 Killing a process is simple, and you need the process id to do it.

 ```go
 pool.Kill(PID("p-909"))